-If you’re buying with a partner, family or friend, you are unlikely to be contributing identical amounts to the deposit.
+If you’re buying with a partner, family or friend, you may not be contributing identical amounts to your deposit.
 You may not be contributing the same amount to your monthly mortgage payments either.

-It's a good idea to put down in a legal document who gets what when the house is sold or someone wants to be bought out.
-By setting out how much each person has put in and what should happen in any eventuality, you should (hopefully) avoid disagreements in the future.
+It can be a good idea to put down in a legal document who gets what when the house is sold or when someone wants to sell their share of the home.
+Setting out how much each person has put in and what should happen if anyone wants to sell their share of the property can help avoid disagreements and uncertainty in the future.

-Everyone's initial ownership in the property is marked at the outset (who owns what).
-When it comes time to sell, the deed of trust determines how sale proceeds are distributed.
+Everyone's initial ownership in the property is marked at the outset.
+When it comes time to sell, the deed of trust determines how the sale proceeds are distributed.

-If you like the idea of having individual shares in the property (tenants in common), Generation Home offers a unique feature.
+If you like the idea of having individual shares in the property, the home agreement offers a unique feature.

 Your individual shares in the property can reflect your individual contributions towards the deposit and mortgage repayments.
 This ownership structure doesn't have to be fixed, but can dynamically change over time.

-If you're buying as a group, the Generation Home Agreement allows you to maintain individual ownership shares.
+If you're buying as a group, the Gen H home agreement allows you to maintain your individual ownership shares.

 How do you track who pays what and, therefore, who owns what?

-To track who has paid what, we require that everyone set up a Direct Debit so that they're paying from their personal bank account (rather than a joint account).
+To track who has paid what, we require that everyone sets up a Direct Debit so that they're paying from their personal bank account rather than a joint account.